How to Use Proxy with Python Requests

 The Google Maps API Python library offers developers an efficient means to harness detailed location data directly from Google Maps.
 This library simplifies the extraction of essential information such as the title of a place, its address, phone number, website URL, rating, reviews, and more.

 Let’s see how to make a simple request using different proxy types.
-This will help you understand how to use proxies with the Requests library.
+This will help you understand how to use proxies with the Python Requests library.
 However, before doing that, let’s make a basic request without a proxy.

 Create a new file with the extension *.py and import the Requests library: